Caritas Poland: Structure

 Caritas Poland operates through a national office and 44 diocesan and archdiocesan Caritas organisations across the country.
 The national office serves as the central coordinating body and also takes on formative and informative responsibilities.
 This includes conducting training courses, symposia, and conducting assessments to identify the extent of poverty in Poland.

 In addition to its coordination and educational functions, the national office plays an operational role by leading nationwide fundraising initiatives both domestically and internationally.
 Caritas Poland organises humanitarian transports and provides emergency and long-term assistance, offering material, psychological, legal, and financial aid to various vulnerable groups such as the unemployed, homeless persons, the sick, the elderly, children from struggling families, immigrants, and refugees.

 The diocesan structures of Caritas Poland are:

 Work

 In 2022, Caritas Poland supported around 412,000 people with food aid, including 340,000 who received regular assistance.
 The organisation distributed more than 14,000 tons of food for a value of around 131.5 million złoty.
 In addition, around 47,500 children received material, educational or psychological.
+Caritas Lublin has worked with Ukrainian refugees since 2022, as Lublin is only 100 km from Poland's border with Ukraine.
+One form of assistance provided by Caritas Lublin is the supply of prepaid cards enabling refugees to access funds to meet family needs.

 In addition, Caritas Poland provided support abroad in 33 countries on four continents at a level of more than 63 million złoty.